 It is the author's responsibility to seek permission to reproduce extracts whose length is in excess of what is allowed for fair deal usage (generally, quotations longer than 5 lines).
-Permission must be sought for ALL images and manuscript material.
+Permission must be sought for ALL images and manuscript material and submitted to the editors as pdf/ e-mail, etc.

-> Referencing
+Referencing